astropy/astropy/docs/development/docguide.rst

      x : type
         Description of parameter `x`.

    Enclose variables in single backticks.

-   For the parameter types, be as preciese as possible.
+   For the parameter types, be as precise as possible.
 Below are a few examples of parameters and their types.

    ::